GiacomoVinchesi/eventsite/README.md

 ## Description

-This project is a web platform for event management that allows two types of users to interact:
+This project is a web platform for event management developed using Django that allows two types of users to interact:

 - **Organizer**: users who can create, edit, delete events, and view who registered.
 - **Attendee**: users who can view available events, register for them, and cancel their registrations.